dnllvrvz/BioData-Inquiry/README.md

 # BioData-Exploration

 This repository holds the documentation of the BioData Exploration with arduino.
-Code and data samples are provided in the respective folders.
+Code and data samples are provided in the respective folders, as well as gadgets concepts and designs.

 ## Arduino Setup